HashemAlhariry/ITI-Labs/README.md

 # ITI_LABS
-ITI labs for every courses taken
+ITI labs for all courses taken